A Mild Tchebotarev Theorem for GL$(n)$: A Preliminary Step

 {\bf Proposition 2.1} \, \it Let $F$ be a number field and $n\geq 1$ an integer.
 Suppose $\pi, \pi' \in \mathcal A_u(n,F)$ are such that for every positive integer $m\leq (n^2+1)/2$, and for all but a finite number of primes $v$ of $F$ of degree $m$, we have $\pi_v \simeq \pi'_v$.
 Then $\pi$ and $\pi'$ are isomorphic. \rm

-This is essentially an immediate consequence of the bound of Luo-Rudnick-Sarnak.
-For completeness, we quickly go through the relevant points of \cite{Ra} to make it evident that they carry over, modulo the basic results cited in section 1 and induction on the number of cuspidal isobaric summands, from ($n=2$; $\pi, \pi'$ cuspidal) to ($n$ arbitrary; $\pi, \pi'$ isobaric sums of unitary cuspidal representations).
+This is essentially an immediate consequence of the bound of Luo-Rudnick-Sarnak, as it has already been noted (and used) by Rajan for cuspidal representations in \cite{Raj2}.
+For completeness, we quickly go through the relevant points of \cite{Ra1} to make it evident that they carry over, modulo the basic results cited in section 1 and induction on the number of cuspidal isobaric summands, from ($n=2$; $\pi, \pi'$ cuspidal) to ($n$ arbitrary; $\pi, \pi'$ isobaric sums of unitary cuspidal representations).

-{\it Proof}. \, Denote by $X$ the complement in $\sigma_F$ of the union of the archimedean places and the finite places where $\pi$ or $\pi'$ is ramified.
-Given any subset $Y$ of $X$ we set (as in \cite{Ra}):
+{\it Proof}. \, Denote by $X$ the complement in $\Sigma_F$ of the union of the archimedean places and the finite places where $\pi$ or $\pi'$ is ramified.
+Given any subset $Y$ of $X$ we set (as in \cite{Ra1}):

 Write

 with $m_i, m_j' \in \N$, and $\pi_i$, $\pi'_j$ unitary cuspidal, with $\pi_i\not\simeq \pi_a$ if $i\ne a$ and $\pi_j'\not\simeq \pi_b'$ if $j\ne b$.

 Suppose $\pi_i\not\simeq \pi'_j$ for all $i, j$.
 Then, using Theorem 1.1, we see that $Z_X(s)$ is holomorphic at every $s\neq 1$, with